Panicum mosaic virus: St. Augustine grass

 Symptoms of St. Augustine Decline Syndrome on St. Augustine grass (Stenotaphrum secundatum) are mild green mosaics in addition to mottling and streaking of leaves.
 In extreme cases, a turf grass crop may experience chlorosis if the disease affects susceptible plants.
 The disease is spread only through mechanical vectors, such as mowing.
 At this time, the only method of control for panicum mosaic virus is planting resistant cultivars.
 In turf grass, the disease is geographically centered around the southcentral and southeastern United States, due to the high prevalence of non-resistant turf species.

 Millet

 Symptoms of panicum mosaic virus on millet—without its satellite virus—are slight chlorosis and mild stunting.
 The synergistic effect of panicum mosaic virus and satellite panicum mosaic virus on millet cultivars is rapidly developed chlorotic streaking within several days of inoculating plants.
 The long-term effects of combined panicum mosaic and satellite panicum mosaic viruses on millet are severe leaf mosaicking, stunting, and failure to set seed.

 Switchgrass

 Switchgrass is a native prairie grass that started to be bred for erosion control and forage around a century ago.
 In the 1980s, switchgrass began to be cultivated for biofuels.
-Over the course of the last three decades, there has been a dramatic increase in the amount of disease research of switchgrass and other energy crops.

 Similar to its symptoms on millet and turf grass, panicum mosaic virus causes switchgrass to have chlorotic mottling and stunting.
-Unlike turf grass, there are no resistant cultivars of switchgrass available to be grown.
-As a result of the lack of resistance in cultivated species of switchgrass, there is a potential danger of developing large scale disease within energy cropping systems.